Library Login FAQs

 How do I log in to use the research databases?

 - Select Databases from the library home page.

 - Click on the database you would like to search.

 - When prompted, enter your name (first name last name).
 If the system does not accept your name, try typing in your last name only.

-- Enter the 14-digit barcode from your current Alliant ID or library card without spaces or hyphens.
-You may also use your University ID number.
+- Enter your six-digit University ID number or 14-digit barcode from your current Alliant ID, without using spaces or hyphens.

 - Note: If your ID number doesn't work and your barcode does, please contact the library to have your account updated to be used with your ID number.

 I've entered in my name, but it doesn't seem to work.